Series

 12:21 Should the site YHWH your god will choose there to put his name be too far from you, you may slaughter from your cattle and from your sheep that YHWH has given you as I have instructed you and eat in your towns to all your heart’s desire.

-12:22 Indeed, as the deer and the ram are eaten, so shall you eat it; together shall the impure and the pure eat it.12:23 However, hold fast against eating the blood, because the blood is the life-essence and you may not eat the life-essence with the meat.
+12:22 Indeed, as the gazelle and the deer are eaten, so shall you eat it; together shall the impure and the pure eat it.12:23 However, hold fast against eating the blood, because the blood is the life-essence and you may not eat the life-essence with the meat.
 12:24 Do not eat it!
 On the ground shall you dump it, like water.
 12:25 Do not eat it!
 So that it will go well with you and with your children after you when you do what is right in the eyes of YHWH.

 12:26 However, the holy offerings that (still) will be upon you and your pledges you shall (still) carry and go to the place that YHWH will choose, 12:27 and you shall do your whole-burnt offerings — the meat and the blood — upon the altar of YHWH your god, whereas the blood of your consumable offerings shall be poured out by (or: on) the altar of YHWH your god and you eat the meat.
 12:28 Listen carefully to these things that I am commanding you, so that it will go well with you and with your children after you forever when you do what is good and right in the eyes of YHWH your god.